 What is fare capping?

-Fare capping guarantees that you won’t be charged more than $6 per day (or $3 per day for older adults ages 65+ or active Courtesy Card holders who register for a discounted fare* via our Benefits page) no matter how many times you ride in a day—as long as you pay with the same contactless card or mobile wallet throughout the day. (*Note: Discounted fares are currently only available for registered contactless bank cards.)
+Fare capping guarantees that you won’t be charged more than $6 per day (or $3 per day for older adults ages 65+ or active Courtesy Card holders who register for a discounted fare* via our Benefits page) no matter how many times you ride in a day—as long as you pay with the same contactless debit/credit card or mobile wallet throughout the day. (*Note: Discounted fares are currently only available for registered contactless bank cards.)

-To take advantage of fare capping, you must always use the same payment method to tap on and off for your trip.
-For example: Don’t use your iPhone to tap on, and then tap off with your Apple Watch.
+To take advantage of fare capping, you must always use the same payment method each time you tap.
+For example: Don’t use your iPhone to tap on for one trip, and then tap for your next trip with your Apple Watch.
 Even though the same bank card may be linked via both devices, you will lose the benefit of fare capping.
-And if you switch between payment methods during the 2-hour window, it will be treated as a new trip and you will be charged again.
+And if you switch between payment methods during the 2-hour window, it will be treated as a new trip, and you will be charged again.

 If you would like more information on fare capping, please contact MST Customer Service at 888-678-2871, Monday through Friday, from 8 a.m. to 5 p.m.
 Offices are closed on weekends and observed holidays.